Error Handling¶

 response.
 The schema can be a dict of OpenAPI schema or a marshmallow schema class.

-Here is an example that adds a status_code
+Here is an example that adds a status_code field to the default error response

 and renames the existing fields (with OpenAPI schema dict):